All docs

 Mapping table data in the destination table

-1. Click into the source cell.
+1. Click into the source cell (the "rows from: [source table name]" cell).

 3. Click Add to column.